 They remind me of old-fashioned soft scones, the ones my great-grandmother made.

-These oaty muffins have a wonderful chew and moisture thanks to soaked oats, a step that makes this a solid recipe the whole family will love.
+These oaty muffins have an excellent chew and moisture thanks to the soaked oats, a step that makes this a solid recipe the whole family will love.

 Step-by-step VIDEO

-- Buttermilk: use regular buttermilk.
-What if you can't find buttermilk?
-You can buy buttermilk powder and prepare it as you need to.
-Or make homemade buttermilk (it's VERY easy; see Notes in the recipe card for details).
+- Buttermilk: Use regular buttermilk.
+If you can't find buttermilk, you can buy buttermilk powder and prepare it as needed.
+Or you can make homemade buttermilk (it's very easy; see Notes in the recipe card for details).

 - Oats: I use old-fashioned rolled oats (traditional oats) because they have more texture and hold their shape more, adding great texture to these homemade muffins.
 But you can use instant or quick-cooking oats, which will most likely produce a more even-textured muffin.
 But both work, it's not like you won't get good results by using the instant kind.